TWinters/wikipedia-separation/README.md

 For example, possible program arguments are:
 `-db_login neo4j -db_pw admin -from Katholieke_Universiteit_Leuven -to Adolf_Hitler`

+## Appendix

-## Louvain Modularity
+### Louvain Modularity
-To find communities within the Dutch wikipedia dataset we'll be using Louvain Modularity.
+To find communities within the Dutch wikipedia dataset we looked at using the Louvain Modularity.
-Due to the size of our dataset this will be done in a distributed fashion with the help of Amazon Web Service EMR.
+Due to the size of our dataset this would have been done in a distributed fashion with the help of Amazon Web Service EMR.

-### Creating a Spark cluster on AWS EMR
+#### Creating a Spark cluster on AWS EMR
 When creating a cluster quickly the software required to run the Sotera code that we are utilizing is:
 ```
 Spark: Spark 2.3.0 on Hadoop 2.8.3 YARN with Ganglia 3.7.2 and Zeppelin 0.7.3